 my_app.run my_window

-By just using imperative code we immediately lose some of the advantages we from XAMLe don’t have an overview ataglance of how the hierarchy of the interface works. ow did those couple of lines of XAML become so many lines of Ruby code?
+By just using imperative code, we immediately lose some of the advantages we gained from XAML:

+We don’t have an overview at-a-glance of how the hierarchy of the interface works.

+How did those couple of lines of XAML become so many lines of Ruby code?
 Wasn’t XML supposed to be the verbose language and Ruby the beautiful language?

 What’s going on here?

 We are working with the direct API’s of windows presentation foundation.
+These have been built purposely to accommodate for XAML, in fact, the API’s are often a consequence of the fact that it uses XAML.
+With Ruby, of course we can do better than just using the native API’s.

+Adding some ruby love

-These have been built purposely to accommodate for XAML, in fact the API’s are often a consequence of the fact that it uses XAML.
-With Ruby, of course we can do better than just using the native API’s.Why don’t we sprinkle some meta-programming over that code and see where we end up.
-Listing 3.9 shows the result or brevity I haven’t included the code that makes that possible but it is available with the code samples for this book or with the samples that you can download from http://dynamicsilverlight.net.
+Why don’t we sprinkle some meta-programming over that code and see where we end up.
+Listing 3.9 shows the result.
+For brevity, I haven’t included the code that makes that possible here, but it is available with the code samples for this book or with the samples that you can download from http://dynamicsilverlight.net.

 Listing 3.9: Programming a wpf interface after meta-programming